fabiotosi92/Diffusion4RobustDepth/README.md

 #### Performance on Challenging Datasets

-Our method demonstrates significant improvements over existing approaches, particularly in enhancing the performance of state-of-the-art monocular depth estimation networks.
-We show the remarkable ability of our approach to boost the capabilities of existing networks, such as Depth Anything, across various challenging datasets:
+Our method significantly improves the performance of state-of-the-art monocular depth estimation networks.
+We show the ability of our approach to boost the capabilities of existing networks, such as Depth Anything in the following picture, across various challenging datasets:

 <p align="center">
   <img src="./assets/img/figure1.png" alt="Qualitative Results on Challenging Datasets" width="800"/>